 When you stay for an extended period where electric or water hookups are not available, you must make regular checks on the charge condition of your 12-volt battery system.
 Hooking up the tow vehicle/trailer electrical connector and running the tow vehicle engine at a fast idle.
 45 minutes per day should provide about 3-4 hours of power.
 Carry drinking water in a clean bucket to refill your tank.
 When your waste tank nears capacity move to a dumping location.

 HOOK UPS

 The exterior CABLE TV and TELEPHONE hookups are located on the side of the trailer.
 It is a gray dual inlet with weatherproof spring loaded caps.

-Interior TV hook-up location is on bedroom curbside wall.
+Interior TV hook-up locations: